 It's natural your poo will smell, but if it is really offensive then there could be a problem.
 This can indicate that your food is not being digested or absorbed properly, or a possible gut infection including bacterial, viral or parasitic infection.
 In either case, you should get this checked out.

-'The Bristol Stool Chart' was designed to make it easier for patients to discuss their poo with their practitioner - it is much easier for many people to pick a number than to sit in a chair and describe their poo.
-It also helps individuals know what is normal, and what is not normal poo.
+'The Bristol Stool Chart' was designed to make it easier for patients to discuss their poo with their practitioner - it's easier to pick a number than to sit in a chair and describe your poo.
+It also helps you know what is normal, and what isn't.
 There are 7 types of poo in the Bristol Stool Chart:

 1. Separate hard lumps like nuts.